Rockbridge in Richland County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1998 by the Wisconsin Historical Society.
 (Marker Number 401.)

 Marker series.
 This marker is included in the Black Hawk War, and the Wisconsin Historical Society marker series.

 Location.
 43° 26.714′ N, 90° 21.792′ W. Marker is in Rockbridge, Wisconsin, in Richland County.
 Marker can be reached from State Highway 80 north of County Highway D, on the left when traveling north.
+Marker is at Pier Natural Bridge Park.
 Touch for map.
-Marker is at Pier Natural Bridge Park.
 Marker is in this post office area: Richland Center WI 53581, United States of America.
+Touch for directions.